Louisiana State Penitentiary: History

 The former Angola execution chamber at the Red Hat Cell Block.
 The electric chair is a replica of the original "Gruesome Gertie".

+The 28 sqmi of land the correctional facility sits on what was known before the American Civil War as the Angola Plantations, a slave plantation owned by slave trader Isaac Franklin.
+It became known as Angola, and nicknamed the "Alcatraz of the South", "The Angola Plantation" and "The Farm."

 Before 1835, state inmates were held in a jail in New Orleans.
 The first Louisiana State Penitentiary, located at the intersection of 6th and Laurel streets in Baton Rouge, Louisiana, was modeled on a prison in Wethersfield, Connecticut.
 It was built to house 100 convicts in cells of 6 × 3+1/2 ft.
 In 1844, the state leased operation of the prison and its prisoners to McHatton Pratt and Company, a private company.

 During the American Civil War, Union soldiers occupied the prison in Baton Rouge.
 In 1869, during the Reconstruction era, Samuel Lawrence James, a former Confederate major, received the military lease to the future prison property along the Mississippi River.
-He tried to produce cotton with the forced labor of African Americans.
+He tried to produce cotton with the forced labor of convicts, principally African Americans.

 The land developed as Angola Penitentiary was purchased in the 1830s from Francis Rout as four contiguous plantations by Isaac Franklin.
 He was a planter and slave trader, co-owner of the profitable slave trading firm Franklin and Armfield, of Alexandria, Virginia, and Natchez, Mississippi.
 After he died in 1846, Franklin's widow, by then known as Adelicia Cheatham, joined these plantations: Panola, Belle View, Killarney, and Angola, when she sold them all in 1880 to Samuel Lawrence James, the former CSA officer.
 The Angola plantation was named after the country on the west coast of Southern Africa, from which many enslaved people had come.
 It contained a building called the Old Slave Quarters.

 Under the convict lease system, Major James ran his vast plantation using convicts leased from the state as his workers.
 He was responsible for their room and board and had total authority over them.
 With the incentive to earn money from prisoners, the state passed laws directed at African Americans, requiring payment of minor fees and fines as punishment for infractions.
 Cash-poor men in the agricultural economy were forced into jail and convict labor.
 Such convicts were frequently abused, underfed, and subject to unregulated violence.
 The state exercised little oversight of conditions.
 Prisoners were often worked to death under harsh conditions.
 James died in 1894.